 Applicants must successfully complete ten specific pre-requisite courses (or their equivalent) prior to being eligible for admission.

-Pre-requisite average: the average of the ten required pre-requisite courses
+Pre-requisite average: the average of the 10 required pre-requisite courses:

 - The pre-requisite average calculation is based on courses with numeric final grades.